devacuk/devacuk.github.io/sessions.md

 the universities we work in have to change, and how will we get there?
   What can we do for the students who find this very hard to learn?

-I will present the various approaches that I know of, including some live demonstrations of some of the latest tools, such as JupyterLab and interactive code / text Jupyter Notebooks.
-I will present some recent courses I have been involved in that have tried to teach these methods, in Berkeley and Birmingham.
+I will present the various approaches that I know of, including interactive code / text Jupyter Notebooks, referring forwards to the following session by Tony Hirst.
+I will talk about some recent courses I have been involved in that have tried to teach these methods, in Berkeley and Birmingham.
 We will stop from time to discuss the issues that arise, and think of new ways of thinking about